This Is How I Break My Vows

 And it’s a doctrine that may soon be in the rear view mirror for the Episcopal Church.
 There is a movement toward Open Table in the Episcopal Church that is gaining ground.

-You will hear more about this as we approach the next General Convention in 2018.
+You will hear more about this as we approach the next General Convention.
 It was shot down pretty fast by the House of Bishops at our last General Convention, but it is not going away.

 I believe profoundly that the Table of Christ is for all people, and I am not the only one.